 In 1927, the house was completely restored.
 It was designated as a National Historic Landmark in 1968.
 It is located at 16 Sunset Hill in Nantucket, Massachusetts.

 Nantucket, Massachusetts 02554

 John Ward House, Salem – This clapboard-covered house, built in 1684, reflects the architectural mode of the era.
-It originally had only one room but, was later expanded into a two-story structure that was distinguished by cross gables and an overhang.
+It originally had only one room but was later expanded into a two-story structure distinguished by cross gables and an overhang.
 Part of the Peabody Essex Museum today, the John Ward house was moved in 1910 from its original site three blocks away.
 It was restored and furnished to include colonial furnishings.
 The exposed beams of the kitchen and the fascinating collection of early kitchenware and utensils are of special interest.
-In 1911 that house opened to the public, becoming the first outdoor museum of architecture in the country.
-The house was designated as a National Historic Landmark in 1968.
+In 1911 that house opened to the public, becoming the country’s first outdoor architecture museum.
+The house was designated a National Historic Landmark in 1968.
 Today the Peabody Essex Museum has grown to include more than twenty pre-Civil War buildings, including four National Historic Landmarks and many properties listed in the National Register of Historic Places.
 It is located at 132 Essex Street in Salem, Massachusetts.